-Traditional methods of pathogen identification and characterization are often are guided by serial hypotheses and are optimized for a only limited number of organisms.
+Next-generation sequencing (NGS) allows highly accurate, hypothesis-free analysis of multiple isolates for detection, replacing multiple tests to identify organisms and examine resistance and virulence.
+In contrast, traditional methods of pathogen identification and characterization are often guided by serial hypotheses and are optimized for only a limited number of organisms.

 A key advantage of NGS is that researchers can generate genome sequence data capable of identifying a range of organisms (bacteria, viruses, and parasites).
-Examining variations across genomes supports cross-sectional studies for better understanding of mechanisms that lead to infection and spread as well as phylogenetic analysis to determine relatedness among organisms.
+Examining variations across genomes supports cross-sectional studies for better understanding of mechanisms that lead to infection and spread, as well as phylogenetic analysis to determine relatedness among organisms.